What is STEM?

 - Often results in a publicly presented product, presentation or performance; and

 - Allows some degree of student voice and choice, helping students learn to work independently and take responsibility for their work.

 Students use a set of collaboration management tools to help organize their project work.
 Transparent rubrics (or scoring guides) make clear how they are graded on each project.
 Scaffolds are built in throughout the project to make sure every student does their fair share of the work.
 At Cleveland, project-based learning is supported by the New Tech Network (NTN), which provides a web-based set of collaboration tools tailored to project-based learning, extensive teacher training, and library of learning resources and vetted projects.

-Will STEM Students have Access to Other Opportunities, Such as Running Start?
+Access to Other Opportunities, such as Running Start

 Cleveland takes full advantage of the great variety of science and technology organizations in the Pacific Northwest.